[Note: I keep this article up to date!]

 Over the years, I have kept up with anything and everything PCOS related to try to conquer it.
 After eliminating all processed foods, the weight started to come off slowly, the acne started to go away, and I felt healthier and had two more babies on my own without medical intervention.

 With all the GMO information coming out, I have figured out the last piece of the puzzle.
-The GMO laiden, processed foods introduced into my diet in 1997 triggered my PCOS.
+The GMO laden, processed foods introduced into my diet in 1997 triggered my PCOS.
 It wasn’t that I was eating horribly (some doctors accused me of eating candy bars all day!), it was a lack of information.
-After eliminating the processed foods, grain fed meats, and soy from my diet, I am the healthiest version of my adult self I have ever been.
+After eliminating the processed foods, grain-fed meats, and regular soy from my diet, I am the healthiest version of my adult self I have ever been.
 Despite reports from big companies that there is no difference between GMO and non-GMO products, I can tell you from experience that there is a huge difference in the body.
 My own body was a science experiment and if I can help one woman or one teenage girl figure out what’s going on, then it’s all worth it.

 It’s also really important to note that supplementation is vital.
 Our soil content isn’t what it used to be.
 Even food labeled organic can contain herbicides and test positive for heavy metals in our soil.

 Here are my tips to overcome PCOS and balance your hormones

 If you need help with products that I highly recommend:

 The below images are current – a whopping 89 pounds from where I was.
 Note that the pounds are not even important.
 The leanness and muscle mass kept with fat loss is key.